 This brief exposition on style has necessarily been incomplete.
-As was noted earlier, style is probably the most elusive of the four elements; with so many attributes and qualities, it is perhaps the most difficult of the elements to establish in an organization that is both brief and simple.
-To a lesser extent, the same must be said of the elements of plot, point of view, and imagery; the reformulation of new critical thought that has here been attempted cannot claim to be complete.
+As was noted earlier, style is probably the most elusive of the four elements; with so many attributes and qualities, it is perhaps the most difficult of the elements to establish in an organization that is both complete and simple.
+To a lesser extent, the same must be said of the elements of plot, point of view, and imagery: the reformulation of new critical thought that has here been atempted cannot claim to be complete.

-A reformulation of the new criticism, however, does seem to be needed; if explication is indeed the means by which the preliminary act of understanding the work is to be achieved, then explication ought to be a coherent and relatively simple method.
-The admittedly incomplete system outlined above has been presented only as a means toward this end.
+A reformulation however, does seem to be needed; if explication is indeed the means by which the preliminary act of understanding the work is to be achieved, then explication ought to be a coherent and relatively simple method.